Charanvct/Personality_prediction_Using_MBTI/README.md

 Now click on Choose file upload your custom dataset (.csv) and click the button and you will get the personality type of the dataset provided.

 # Machine Algorithms
 We are using three algorithms to train the model.

-The algorithms are
+They are

   Gaussian Naive Bayes